 Traitor, Survivor, Icon will be included in general museum admission, which is free daily for youth 18 and under as well as museum members.
 Upon opening, please check the museum’s website at denverartmuseum.org for the museum’s latest ticketing policies and procedures.
 Those sharing content on social media are encouraged to use #MalincheatDAM.

 Traitor, Survivor, Icon: The Legacy of La Malinche is organized by the Denver Art Museum.
 This exhibition has been made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.
 Additional funding is provided by Furthermore: a program of the J.M.
-Kaplan Fund, the donors to the Annual Fund Leadership Campaign, and the residents who support the Scientific and Cultural Facilities District (SCFD).
+Kaplan Fund, University of Denver: College of Arts, Humanities & Social Sciences, the donors to the Annual Fund Leadership Campaign, and the residents who support the Scientific and Cultural Facilities District (SCFD).
 Promotional support is provided by 5280 Magazine and CBS4.

 Any views, findings, conclusions or recommendations expressed in this exhibition do not necessarily represent those of the National Endowment for the Humanities.